Frequently Asked Questions

 Discuss your density category and any other risk factors such as genetics, family history, previous biopsies, etc. so that your overall cancer risk is understood.
 A reminder: evidence shows dense breasts are a more significant risk factor for breast cancer than family history (Engmann et al, 2017).

-If you have dense breasts, talk to your doctor about having additional screening, such as ultrasound because a ‘NORMAL’ mammogram result may not be accurate.
+If you have dense breasts, talk to your doctor/nurse practitioner about having additional screening, such as ultrasound because a ‘NORMAL’ mammogram result may not be accurate.
 Dense tissue can mask cancer.
 Ultrasound finds additional cancers.
 You are the best advocate for your health and you may need to advocate for additional testing.

 HOW TO ADVOCATE FOR ADDITIONAL SCREENING